YTushaar/youtube-trending-dashboard/README.md

 # YouTube Trending Dashboard

-A data visualization dashboard built with Streamlit to analyze trending YouTube videos using a mock dataset.
+A Streamlit-based dashboard to visualize and analyze trending YouTube video data using a mock dataset.

 ## Features